At least 10 dead after car intentionally plows through crowd on Bourbon Street in New Orleans

 The driver had not been taken into custody and remained at large, police said.

-NEW ORLEANS, La. -- At least 10 people are dead and about 30 others are injured after a vehicle struck a crowd on Bourbon Street early on Wednesday, New Orleans police and city officials said.
+NEW ORLEANS, La. -- At least 10 people are dead and about 30 others are injured after a vehicle struck a crowd on Bourbon Street early on New Year's Day, New Orleans police and city officials said.

 The strike appeared to be intentional, police said ABC News, adding the driver had not been taken into custody.